 Inhale….Exhale… Start writing… Don’t stop, judge, or filter in any way.
 Get it onto the page.
 What are you so-done with?
 What will not survive the strike of midnight on December 31st?

 Explore the facets of your life.
-Home, career, relationships, (might need more paper!) health, behaviors.
+Home, work, your practice, relationships, (might need more paper!) health, behaviors.
 Then get into the energetics.
-List your done-with fears, doubts, hesitations, and grudges…
+List your done-with fears, doubts, hesitations, negativity, and grudges… What do you resist.

-No, this is not like a facebook post, where millions cultivate a sparkling image of themselves.
-And no, you won’t have to read this aloud in class, so be a true story to yourself here.. as it is, not how you wish it to be… Keep writing.
-This is Vinyasa writing.
+No, this is not like a facebook post, where most cultivate a sparkling image of themselves.
+This is between you, and you, so be a true story to yourself here.. and keep writing…

 Have you been unkind or hurt anyone?
 Apologize.
 Has anyone treated you unkindly – unfairly?
 Forgive them.
 Make amends, Make your peace.
 List your disappointments, and how you’ve disappointed others.
 Where are you kidding yourself? put it down.